 It’s all very well reading the manuals about growing food hydroponically and browsing the hydroponic supplies catalogues and websites but it can be quite difficult to get a medium sized hydroponics system set up from scratch.
 My own system was set up four years ago and whilst there are various tweaks and improvements I would make, it does work pretty well.
 So I thought I would share some of my experiences and views on the hydroponics equipment I needed to build my own hydroponic drip system.
+Part 1 covers mainly the nutrient delivery system and Part 2 covers building the grow channels.

 Nutrient Stock Solution Storage